pippim/pippim.github.io/about.md

 ## Who is Pippim?

-Pippim is a one-man-show that has been answering questions since 2016 on AskUbuntu.com under the user name of "WinEunuuchs2Unix".
+Pippim is a one-man-show that has been answering questions since 2016 on AskUbuntu.com under the user name "WinEunuuchs2Unix".
 When you look at
 **[WinEnuuchs2Unix's profile 🔗](https://askubuntu.com/users/307523/wineunuuchs2unix)**
 in Ask Ubuntu you will see the image on the right.